Reference

 • host_service_cleanup shows first-class host-managed service cleanup evidence when ota owned the stop path

-• execution_conflict.reasons[] shows typed active-execution conflict ownership such as host_service, compose_project, or service_task
+• execution_conflict.reasons[] shows typed active-execution conflict ownership such as host_service, compose_project, write_path, runtime_listener, or conservative unresolved service_task ownership

 How to read it